 No — but there have been discussions and concerns.
 While the University does not have an explicit policy regarding the use of social media in teaching, the GSI Teaching & Resource Center urges GSIs to conduct class business using bCourses rather than social media, to minimize the chance of crossing appropriate professional boundaries and to ensure equal access to instructional communication.

-What happens if a student who is your “friend” on social media ends up in your class?
+What happens if a student who is your friend on social media ends up in your class?

 What precautions will you take to ensure that you engage in professional behavior on social media?

-If you do become “friends” with former or current students on social media, you should not use the site to talk about course-related duties, complain about your sections or students, talk about the professor/instructor of record, or make comments about your department more generally.
+If you do become friends with former or current students on social media, you should not use the app to talk about course-related duties, complain about your sections or students, talk about the professor/instructor of record, or make comments about your department more generally.
 Don’t post pictures of yourself or information about yourself that you do not want others to see.
 Keep in mind that if postings on a social media profile become public, they may have an impact on your professional life in the future.